joaduo/xpathwebdriver/README.md

 1. Install xpathwebdriver using pip.
 2. Install google chrome.
-3. Download chromedriver for your chrome version and install it in your path. https://chromedriver.chromium.org/downloads
+3. Download chromedriver for your Chrome version and install it in your path. https://chromedriver.chromium.org/downloads
 4. That generally should work on a modern Linux System (not tested but should also work on other oses).
    Try example in section below
-5. For image comparison install `pip install Pillow`,  `findimagedupes` and `imagemagick` packages for your OS. (they are not automatically installed to keep basic requirments low)
+5. For image comparison install `pip install Pillow`,  `findimagedupes` and `imagemagick` packages for your OS. (they are not automatically installed to keep basic requirements low)
    On ubuntu: `sudo apt install imagemagick findimagedupes`
 6. For interactive shell install `pip install ipython`